nfejzic/ribbon/README.md

 assert_eq!(band.peek_front(), Some(&0));
 assert_eq!(band.peek_back(), Some(&1));

-// just expands, no need to pop first item assert_eq!(band.progress(), None); // consume 3 from iterator
+// "slides" over the items from iterator -> returns first and expands by 1 assert_eq!(band.progress(), Some(0)); // consume 3 from iterator

-// needs space, pops first item assert_eq!(band.progress(), Some(0)); // consumes 4 from iterator, iterator has no more values
+assert_eq!(band.progress(), Some(1)); // consumes 4 from iterator, iterator has no more values

-// iterator does not produce more values, progress becomes no-op.
-No extra capacity is needed,
+// iterator does not produce more values, progress becomes no-op. assert_eq!(band.progress(), None);
-// hence progress does not return any more values. assert_eq!(band.progress(), None);
 ```